RohitGanji/bitbot-bitcoin-claimer/README.md

 Insert your account’s cookies in line 14.
 Setup a database (I used MongoDB) to get updates on your bot.
 I’m running this bot on an Ubuntu Server.

-Do not run it on a pc.
 Use a 256MB/512MB ram server for best investment/profit ratio.
 I'm using the free Azure Server credits that I redeemed by using my education email.